 Like all other businesses, Idaho’s hospitals spend money to operate.
 Measuring these dollars is considered a “direct effect”.
 The dollars also have downstream impacts throughout the economy on services, sales, payrolls, jobs, and taxes – the indirect and induced effects.
 When economists measure the total impact a given industry or business has on the local economy they use the data to create a multiplier which measures the impact by taking into account the direct, indirect and induced effects.
 These multipliers are unique to the industry and to the local economy.
 We have created both county specific and statewide multipliers to assess the impacts hospitals have.

 Considering the multiplier effect, hospitals generated over $9 billion in economic activity.
-Every $1 of hospital expenditures resulted in $2.09 of economic activity (or impact) including clustered physician-related services.
+Every $1 of hospital expenditures resulted in an addition $2 of economic activity (or impact) including clustered physician-related services.
 That activity leads to the support of jobs outside of the hospitals, impacts on state and local taxes, and the purchase of local goods and services.